Roche-CSI/ama/docs/implementation/asset_upload/asset_commit.md

-#### Commit BaseAsset
+#### Commit Asset

 <div class="justified">
 After the files are successfully uploading to staging area, we identify the linked objects to those files.
 These objects can now be committed to the asset.
 The asset and object are committed together since they are inter-linked.

-The BaseAsset-commit process is a handoff to the asset-server which performs the following steps.
+The Asset-commit process is a handoff to the asset-server which performs the following steps.
 The BaseAsset-server receives the request from asset-client.
 The payload is in the following format
 </div>

 <pre class="code">